Cash America to shut jewelry-only pawn shops in Mexico

 Cash America, which canceled a $500 million initial public offering of its online lending arm in July, had warned it faces a disappointing full year.

-The company, which competes with Ezcorp Inc and World Acceptance Corp, operates pawn shops and payday chains in the United States and Mexico through Cash America Pawn, SuperPawn and Cashland stores.
+The company, which competes with Ezcorp Inc (EZPW.O) and World Acceptance Corp (WRLD.O), operates pawn shops and payday chains in the United States and Mexico through Cash America Pawn, SuperPawn and Cashland stores.

 Pawn lending accounts for roughly 20 percent of the company’s revenue.